KevinBatdorf/auth-license-server/README.md

 ```
 Then you want to visit `/reset-password` to receive an email with a link to the password reset page.

-Next you would design your application to send the email and password to `/api/auth/login` and receive a long-lived refresh token in the cookie (and response), and a 10 minute access token that you will keep in the browsers memory (if not using a browser-based app, store the refresh token securly depending on the context of your application).
+Next you would design your application to send the email and password to `/api/auth/login` and receive a long-lived refresh token in the cookie (and response), and a 10 minute access token that you will keep in the browser's memory (don't store these in local storage or session storage).
+If not using a browser-based app, store the refresh token securly depending on the context of your application.

 Logging in will check against available `licenses * seats`, and if no remaining licenses exist, the token will be set to `limited: true` so your resource server can possibly show different (trial?) data.
 If a license is changed or deleted, the user will be asked to log in again.